bgroveben/DjangoPlay2Learn/README.md

 You should have the Django application running at http://127.0.0.1:8000/#/ and the Vue application running at http://127.0.0.1:8080/#/

-TODO:
--- Validate html and css
--- time is not local
-    - a score recorded after 4pm locally is posted with tomorrow's date.
-    -Should I care?
-???
-Semantic html for the folks with special needs ???

 THEN: Comment and document your code

 $=> coverage run --omit='*/venv/*' manage.py test